I have an earache and my jaw hurts!

 - Avoiding food that needs a big mouth opening like burgers and pani puris

-- Applying moist heat to the face on daily basis
+- Applying moist heat to the face daily

 - Doing jaw exercises as directed by the doctor